MiketheChap/worldwidestew/content/blog/2025-09-05-listening-to-your-own-deep-space.md

 If you can't summon five minutes, then you can't and shouldn't do that.
 So, what can you do?
 Really.
 It doesn't matter what that time frame is, what can you *actually do*?
 Now, you know what your personal meditation prescription is.
 If you can't do that, refine again.
 Like any medicine, you keep titrating it until you get to the does that works.

+There's lots more about LIGO [here](https://www.ligo.caltech.edu/)

+To watch the award-winning video that triggered this post, [go here](https://youtu.be/dX4vCNi544w?si=Rl_VSqnBYP_m1lJt)

 [^1]: Burkeman, Oliver.
 Meditations for Mortals: Four Weeks to Embrace Your Limitations and Make Time for What Counts (p.
 11).
 Kindle Edition.